 We envision the regulator as choosing a menu of permissible outputs, with the understanding that a monopolist with cost type γ selects its preferred output from this menu.
 Thus, if the regulator seeks to assign an output $\pi(\gamma)$ to a monopolist with type γ , then an incentive compatibility constraint must be satisfied.
-As well, if the regulator seeks assured service, then an ex post participation constraint must be satisfied, where the constraint ensures that a monopolist with type γ earns more by producing $\pi(\gamma)$ than by shutting down and avoiding the fixed cost of production, σ .
+As well, if the regulator seeks a positive output from a monopolist with type γ , then type γ must earn more by producing $\pi(\gamma) > 0$ than by shutting down and avoiding the fixed cost of production, σ .